5310/discord-bot-castform/README.md

 `@Castform setChannel #weather`

 Make sure it gets write and embed access to that channel, ofc.

 Bear in mind that only one active channel possible per server for now.
 And by default you will only get forecasts three times a day starting at midnight five minutes past the hour.

-### View Saved Weather Data

-The bot also saves all forecast weather to disk that you can view with the following REST queries:

-`<bot>/weather/:location`

-Returns all the saved weather for that `location` if any.

-`<bot>/weather/:location/:year-:month-:day`

-Returns that specific date for that specific `location` if any.